NatGr/Master_Thesis/morph_net/README.md

 # Scripts to build and prune wideresnets were build on top of the Morphnet source code (whose readme follows)

-Code tested with tensorflow 1.9.
+Code tested with tensorflow 1.9 and python 3.6.
 To build a network, one should use (from outside of the morephnet directory)
 ```
  python -m morph_net.cifar10_train
 ```
+By setting the corresponding options in cifar10_train, one can prune a network, apply a width multiplier and then prune that network again

 A network can then be evaluated using
 ```